Atlanta Last Will & Testament Attorney

-As self-prepared and program-generated wills are often ineffective, having a skilled lawyer in your corner will give you confidence that your estate plan’s objectives will be accomplished.
-Our goal as your wills and estates attorneys is to do everything we can to make the process easier and educate you in a plainspoken manner.
+Self-prepared and software-generated wills are often ineffective, leaving limited room for customization and opening the door to interpretation.
+Having a skilled lawyer in your corner will give you confidence that your objectives will be accomplished.
+At Meyring Law Firm, our goal is to do all we can to make the process easier while educating you in a plainspoken manner.

-Clients throughout Atlanta turn to Meyring Law Firm whenever they need assistance drafting simple or complex wills with testamentary trusts and special provisions that address each individual client’s planning goals.
+People turn to Meyring Law Firm whenever they need help drafting wills with testamentary trusts and special provisions that address each client’s planning goals.
 When life insurance benefits are directed to the estate, a “complex” will with a testamentary trust may provide for the support, education, and healthcare of minor children for years after the will is probated.

 - Leave property to individuals or organizations

-- Name a personal guardian for your children’s care
+- Name a personal guardian for their children’s care

-- Name an executor to carry out the wishes of your will
+- Name an executor to carry out the wishes of their will

 - Name a trusted person to manage property that is left to minor children

 After our legal professionals have drafted your will and set you up with the right health care advance directives and financial powers of attorney, you’ll have opportunities to update the will in case any major changes in your life occur through a codicil.
-Our law firm can help you create the will, update the will, and ensure that it remains in line with the specific requirements.
+Our last will and testament attorney in Atlanta can help you create the will, update it, and ensure that it remains in line with specific requirements.

 Requirements for a last will and testament in Georgia include: